 12 years ago - 29-year-old Hal fights OMAC, and manages to stop and incarcerate his handlers, the Global Police Agency.
 He is unable to find or deactivate the Brother Eye Satelite, and so he hands Buddy Blank over to the DEO for observation.
 He catches mob enforcer Paul Booker & sends him to prison.

 11 years ago - When 30-year-old Hal Jordan is injured, Guy Gardner is activated as Green Lantern, but he breaks his leg, and is sidelined and replaced by Jon Stewart.

-10 years ago - 31-year-old Hal goes to Themyscera with Wonder Woman, Etta Candy & Barry Allen, becoming one of the only men to ever set foot on the island.
+10 years ago - 31-year-old Hal goes to Themyscera with Diana Prince, Etta Candy & Barry Allen, becoming one of the only men to ever set foot on the island.
 He starts traveling cross country with Oliver Queen.
 Paul Booker becomes Major Disaster & tries to kill him.

 8 years ago - 33-year-old Hal Jordan's partner Arisia Rrab is permitted to move into his home sector.
 They start a relationship. he is stalked by Paul Booker who tries to kill him with his new chaos powers, but Hal defeats him & sends him back to prison.